wigggles/Gosu-and-OpenGL/README.md

 This is a work in progress but provides some basic layout samples for a 3D rendering system with Camera and Object support.

+If you have issues with `undefined method 'load_lib' for Gl:Module` ensure that you only have one openGl gem installed by using command 'gem search opengl --local'
+>opengl-bindings
+and nothing else is returned.

 ### Screen Shot

 ![alt text](https://raw.githubusercontent.com/wigggles/Gosu-and-OpenGL/master/Media/Screen_Shots/Screen_Shot.png "")